-Most of us keep a clean home, but many of us harbor a dark secret - a messy car.
-With so much on your plate and a whole house to keep clean, your automobile is often the last thing you think about cleaning.
+We might keep a clean home, but many of us harbor a dark secret - a messy car.

-The upholstery of your car really takes a beating.
-If you’ve got kids, you’ve also got food spills, mud from sneakers and cleats and probably some unidentified substances lingering on the upholstery.
-Without driving yourself crazy, you can keep your car clean and your upholstery looking neat.
+Car upholstery can really take a beating.
+If you’ve got kids, you’ve also got food spills, mud from sneakers and cleats and very likely some unidentified substances stuck on the seats.

 Clean Up Spills Immediately:

 - Keep paper towels, napkins, or a rag in your car for any spills that happen.

 - Being prepared will make the difference between a spill and a stain.

 - The faster you get to spills, the better your chances of getting them out of the upholstery - before they turn into stains.

 Vacuum the Seats Regularly: